dcm4che/dcm4chee-arc-cs/docs/networking/config/uiDashboard.rst

     "
     .. _dicomuiDockerContainer:

-    :ref:`Archive Docker Containers(s) <dicomuiDockerContainer>`",string,"Names of the archive docker containers used in the hardware page
+    :ref:`Network Docker Devices(s) <dicomuiDockerContainer>`",string,"Names of the network devices in docker containers used in the hardware page.

     (dicomuiDockerContainer)"